JakeTrock/CleanConnect/README.md

 * [User](/routes/user.js)

 ## Views
 Note to Justin, As you are building the mid-end(basically the nodejs part which stacks on the backend to serve the page content), I've created a views directory for you to work in.
 It contains a HTML file and CSS file which you can use to model your work off of.
-Additionally, I've provided you insomnia files in /reqs/ to model the interactions between your frontend and my backend API
+Additionally, I've provided you insomnia files in /reqs/ to model the interactions between your frontend and my backend API.
+Insomnia files are for unit testing the backend, and contain sample JSON requests that you may re-mix to submit your own data.